pydy/pydy-conda-recipes/README.rst

 Create a new directory for the PyDy version and copy the files from the previous version (or use ``conda skeleton pypi pydy``)::

-   $ mkdir pydy-X.X.X
-   $ cp pydy-Y.Y.Y/* pydy-X.X.X/
+   $ cp -r pydy-Y.Y.Y/ pydy-X.X.X/

 Edit the files to reflect any new changes in to the package (especially dependency changes) and run conda build for each version of Python to build against::

+   $ conda build --python 2.7 pydy-X.X.X
+   $ conda build --python 3.5 pydy-X.X.X
-   $ conda build --python X.X pydy-X.X.X
+   $ conda build --python 3.6 pydy-X.X.X

 This will build the default package for your computer architecture.
 Since PyDy is a pure Python package we can generate the packages for other architectures with a single command::

-   $ conda convert --platform all /home/<username>/<miniconda|anaconda>/conda-bld/linux-64/pydy-X.X.X-py27_0.tar.bz -o pydy-X.X.X/build
+   $ conda convert --platform all /tmp/conda-builds/linux-64/pydy-X.X.X-py27_0.tar.bz -o build/pydy-X.X.X/

+The converted Windows binaries will be incorrect because the ``# [win]`` selector is not honored by the convert command.
+This means that the PyWin32 dependency must be manually added to each Windows binary before uploading.

 Finally, each of these packages can be uploaded to anaconda with::

-   $ anconda upload --user pydy pydy-X.X.X/build/<arch>/pydy-X.X.X-py27_0.tar.bz
+   $ find build/pydy-X.X.X -name *_0.tar.bz -exec anaconda upload --user pydy {} \;

 Metapackages
 ============